 Comprehensive vs Collision Insurance

 Do you get comprehensive and collision insurance confused?
-Don’t worry, you’re not the only one.
+Don’t worry — many people do.
 Both comprehensive and collision are types of car insurance that cover damage to your vehicle.
-But there are some important differences too.
-So let’s look further at the question, “What is comprehensive insurance vs collision?”
+But there are some important differences to understand.
+Let’s take a look at how these coverages help protect your vehicle from the unexpected.

 What Does Comprehensive Insurance Cover?